lucidbeaming/sprogeny/README.md

 - Select a playlist to generate new derivative playlists
 - Automatic playlist generation with creative naming
 - Direct links to open generated playlists in Spotify
-- Modern, responsive web interface
+- Modern and responsive web interface

 ## Installation